Reims Cathedral: 13th–14th century – the High Gothic cathedral

-Unusually, the names of the cathedral's successive architects, succeededing each other until the completion of the cathedral's structural work in 1275, are known.
+Unusually, the names of the cathedral's successive architects, succeeding each other until the completion of the cathedral's structural work in 1275, are known.
 A labyrinth built into floor of the nave at the time of construction or shortly after (similar to examples at Chartres and Amiens) included the names of these four master masons (Jean d'Orbais, Jean-le-Loup, Gaucher of Reims and Bernard de Soissons) and the number of years they worked there, though art historians still disagree over who was responsible for which parts of the building.
 The labyrinth itself was destroyed in 1779, but its details and inscriptions are known from 18th-century drawings.
 The clear association here between a labyrinth and master masons adds weight to the argument that such patterns were an allusion to the emerging status of the architect (through their association with the mythical architect Daedalus, who built the Cretan labyrinth of Minos).
 The cathedral also contains further evidence of the rising status of the architect in the tomb of Hugues Libergier (d.
 1268, architect of the now-destroyed Reims church of St-Nicaise).
 Not only is he given the honour of an engraved slab; he is shown holding a miniature model of his church (an honour formerly reserved for noble donors) and wearing the academic garb befitting an intellectual.

 Even after the structural work had been completed in 1275, a lot of work remained to be done.
 The Gallery of Kings on the west front, and the octagonal upper towers were not finished until the 1460s.
 Documentary records show the acquisition of land to the west of the site in 1218, suggesting the new cathedral was substantially larger than its predecessors, the lengthening of the nave presumably being an adaptation to afford room for the crowds that attended the coronations.

 The towers, 81 m tall, were originally designed to rise 120 m.
 The south tower holds just two great bells; one of them, named "Charlotte" by Charles, Cardinal of Lorraine in 1570, weighs more than 10000 kg.

 Following the death of the infant King John I, his uncle Philip was hurriedly crowned at Reims, 9 January 1317.

 During the Hundred Years' War's Reims campaign the city was under siege by the English from 1359 to 1360, but the siege failed.
 In 1380, Reims Cathedral was the location of Charles VI's coronation and eight years later Charles called a council at Reims in 1388 to take personal rule from the control of his uncles.